The nightingales are singing near

 Finally, cultural continuity is much more complex than Bersani suggests.
-It is not as if Flaubert, Lawrence, Beckett, or even Bataille are on some other bookshelf than the one Ulysses sits on.
-Every successful radicalism succeeds not in overthrowing tradition—which is impossible; humans are in traditions as fish are in water—but in transforming tradition in its image, so that it finally becomes a classic.
+It is not as if Flaubert, Lawrence, Beckett, or even Bataille are on some other bookshelf than the one Ulysses rests on.
+Every successful radicalism succeeds not in overthrowing tradition—which is impossible: humans are in traditions as fish are in water—but in transforming tradition in its image, so that it finally becomes a classic.
 Flaubert and Beckett are as much a part of culture as Joyce.
 Deleuze and Guattari are now Penguin Classics; Nirvana is now classic rock.
 Every artist is trying to build a monument, even the ones who think they are trying to lay dynamite.
 Or let Stephen Dedalus say it.
-At this moment, again in “Oxen of the Sun,” he is drunk in the maternity hospital and resentfully elevating artistic production over biological reproduction, say it, this esoteric truth about literature cloaked as much behind Bersani’s bold radicalism as behind our own timid political correctness:
+At this moment, again in “Oxen of the Sun,” he is drunk in the maternity hospital and resentfully elevating artistic production over biological reproduction.
+He reveals an esoteric truth about literature cloaked as much behind Bersani’s bold radicalism as behind our own timid political correctness:

 His words were then these as followeth: Know all men, he said, time’s ruins build eternity’s mansions.
 What means this?
 Desire’s wind blasts the thorntree but after it becomes from a bramblebush to be a rose upon the rood of time.
 Mark me now.
 In woman’s womb word is made flesh but in the spirit of the maker all flesh that passes becomes the word that shall not pass away.
 This is the postcreation.

 This pronouncement, with its parodic Blake/Yeats citations and its seemingly unJoycean Platonism, its screaming misogyny (contempt for the female body) and its whispered affiliation to feminism (preference for mind over womb), is not necessarily a toast to raise a pint to.
 (Ulysses, anyway, is much more hostile to the culture of drinking than its boozy reputation would suggest.)
 But the novel’s procedure, i.e., Joyce’s own transfiguration of his desires and his times into an everliving, still, and eternal rose/word, does not contradict Stephen here.
 After all, it is Dedalus, not Bloom, who is capable of understanding what book he is in.
 Do we understand, on modern literature’s highest holy day, what book we are in?